usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

 #### Lifting up grantees implementing effective practices to ensure that assistance quickly reaches the renters who need it most.

-Treasury is highlighting “<a href="#promising-practices">promising practices</a>” inspired by successes achieved in the field, including partnerships with local court systems and legal services to prevent evictions and housing instability; options for reducing documentation barriers that might keep eligible families from accessing ERA; and application procedures that speed eligibility determinations through increased reliance on automation and fact-specific proxies.
+Treasury is highlighting "<a href="{{ site.baseurl }}/promising-practice-guides/">promising practices</a>" inspired by successes achieved in the field, including partnerships with local court systems and legal services to prevent evictions and housing instability; options for reducing documentation barriers that might keep eligible families from accessing ERA; and application procedures that speed eligibility determinations through increased reliance on automation and fact-specific proxies.

-{% include _cdc-eviction-form-slim-banner.html %}

 ## Example self-attestation forms